sleepingkingstudios/incunabulum/settings/wellspring/classes.md

 #### Character Roles

 - **Brute:** A character who hits hard and holds territory.
 Other classes for this role: Druid (in Wild Shape), Fighter, Paladin.
 - **Skirmisher:** A fast-moving character who controls the battlefield.
-Other classes for this role: Ranger, Rogue.
+Other classes for this role: Monk, Ranger, Rogue.

 ### Bard